Top Resources for Construction Project Managers

-While a rewarding career, a construction project manager is on the scene to juggle change orders, large teams of workers and unexpected issues–all while ensuring all work meets expected quality, budget and schedule.
+While a rewarding career, a PM is on the scene to juggle change orders, large teams of workers and unexpected issues–all while ensuring all work meets expected quality, budget and schedule.
 If and when things go wrong, you can bet the manager will be the first to hear about it, and frequently, the first to receive the blame.
 The job can be stressful as it continually keeps project managers on their toes.

-High-quality project managers shine as they can handle any tasks that are placed before them.
+High-quality PMs shine as they can handle any tasks that are placed before them.
 They not only keep up with established budgets and timelines (with the exception of events that are out of their control like force majeure or acts of god), they also find cost-savings without compromising quality or design while having the project finished before the proposed deadline.

 12 Qualities Every Construction Project Manager Should Have

 As project changes tend to pile up quickly concerning time and money, it’s vital that managers plan adequately for the project and change.
 Project managers need to keep a pulse on all projects that are going on at once, whether it is the laying out of the foundation or mapping the electrical and plumbing lines.
 This work requires transparency regarding all processes so they can see what is going on, track productivity and make instant changes when a problem appears.

 Having this flexibility to make changes requires letting the entire team understand the project’s scope during every step of the way.
 With the project manager creating a knowledgeable team, everyone will be ready to make the changes quickly when required.

 There is more than just heavy equipment running on the construction site.
 Construction crews who are working at all phases of the project require solid leadership skills, motivational skills and accountability while effectively using their emotions to the benefit of the project’s goals.